JorgeCori/MobileTesting/README.md

 Feel free to change your Java Version or use the installation steps for prior versions( I recommend the latter).

 ### Installing for Java 15/14 and later
-Well, I shouldn't say prior.
+Well, I shouldn't say later.
 The method I'm about to show was successful for me in Java 16, however, I don't know if it will continue to be in later versions.
 This method is way shorter and more effective, in my opinion.

 1. Installing JDK: Head over to https://www.oracle.com/java/technologies/downloads/#jdk17-windows and download the JDK that corresponds to your OS and specifications.
 Follow the wizard normally to install Java.